Guangdong International Circuit

-Guangdong International Circuit is a motor sport facility located at Da Wang, Sihui, in Zhaoqing city in China, approx 45 mins by car from Guangzhou.
+Guangdong International Circuit is a motor sport facility located at Da Wang, Sihui, in Zhaoqing city in China, approximately 45 minutes by car from Guangzhou.
 Designed by a female Chinese designer Qiming Yao, it is the second permanent motor sport facility in Guangdong, China, after Zhuhai International Circuit.
 The Guangdong International Circuit completed in 2009.

 Grading

 The circuit holds an International FIA Grade "III" license and can hold F3, A1GP and WTCC races.

 Layout

-The circuit is 2.824 km long with a 0.718 km long straight, there will be 5 left and 8 right hand turns running clockwise.
+The circuit is 2.824 km long with a 0.718 km long straight, there are 5 left and 8 right hand turns running clockwise.

 Events

 The circuit hosted the China Touring Car Championship in December 2009 as its opening event.

-The circuit hosts the China Touring Car Championship, Hong Kong Touring Car Championship and the China Superbike Championship in 2010.
-It was announced on December 12, 2010 that the circuit also to host the China round of the 2011 WTCC season.
-However, on September 30, 2011 was announced that the race would be hosted by the Shanghai Tianma Circuit.
+It was announced on December 12, 2010, that the circuit also to host the China round of the 2011 WTCC season.
+However, on September 30, 2011, was announced that the race would be hosted by the Shanghai Tianma Circuit.